The love of playing Davis Cup is missing, now it's like just another tournament for players: Bopanna

 Lucknow, Sep 15 (PTI) Someone who willingly tweaked his own game to adjust to the styles of legendary Leander Paes and Mahesh Bhupathi while playing for the country, Rohan Bopanna often gets baffled to find the love of playing Davis Cup diminishing with passage of time.

-Bopanna does not find the current lot as passionate about playing the David Cup compared to players from past generations.
+Bopanna does not find the current lot as passionate about playing the Davis Cup compared to players from past generations.

 "It has become too mechanical to just come, play and leave," says Bopanna who is set to quit Davis Cup this coming Sunday.